How Much Compensation Can I Claim For An Accident On a Building Site?

 - Call for free advice and to start a claim.

-This guide exists to inform and assist you with your personal injury compensation claim for accidents that have occurred on a building site.
-It will provide you with comprehensive and accurate information regarding the potential issues that you need to consider before making your claim, as well as the process for actually launching a claim for compensation.
+This guide exists to inform and assist you with your personal injury compensation claim for accidents on a building site.
+It will provide you with comprehensive and accurate information regarding the potential issues that you need to consider before making a compensation claim, as well as the process for actually kickstarting a compensation claim.

 The guide will consider the implication of health and safety standards on the potential negligence of building companies and the different situations that may have led to your building site accident.
 Such situations could include those where you are a visitor or a member of the public.

-The guide will also inform you about the evidence that is needed to make a valid compensation claim and the amount of compensation that you may receive, in addition to advice regarding how best to ensure all of your costs and expenses are covered.
+The guide will also inform you about the evidence needed to make a valid compensation claim and the amount of compensation you may receive, and advice regarding how best to ensure all of your costs and expenses are covered.

-You may be surprised to find that a number of individuals are responsible for safety on a building site.
+It may be surprising to learn that several individuals are responsible for safety on a building site.
 These include the client, i.e.construction company; the designer, i.e. the architect; the constructions regulations coordinator; and the principal contractor, i.e. site manager.

-As result of the Occupier’s Liability Act, the occupier of a property automatically has a duty of care towards those entering the space, regardless of whether or not they are employees of said occupier.
-In this instance, an occupier could be defined as the person renting, owning, or leasing the property.
-This duty of care is then reinforced by the Construction Design and Management Regulations, which ensure this responsibility regarding construction sites is shared between the aforementioned parties.
+As a result of the Occupier’s Liability Act 1957, the occupier of a property automatically has a duty of care towards those entering the space, regardless of whether or not they are employees of the occupier.
+In this instance, an occupier could be defined as renting, owning, or leasing the property.
+This duty of care is then reinforced by the Construction Design and Management Regulations, ensuring that construction sites are shared between the aforementioned parties.

-This means that, ultimately, the compensation could be paid out by a specific party, depending on whom it is decided acted in a negligent manner.
+This means that, ultimately, compensation could be paid out by a specific party, depending on whom it is decided acted negligently.
 Examples could include:

-- The client, in most cases the construction company, that occupies the property.
-They could be considered negligent and thereby responsible for your accident if they ignored or failed to enforce the advice given by the constructions regulations coordinator.
+- The client, in most cases, the construction company that occupies the property.
+They could be considered negligent and thereby responsible for your accident if they ignored or failed to enforce the construction regulations coordinator’s advice.

-- The designer could also be considered negligent and thereby responsible for ignoring the advice of the client with regards to how the site should measure up to health and safety standards.
+- The designer could also be considered negligent and thereby responsible for ignoring the client’s advice regarding how the site should measure up to health and safety standards.